Ernest Element: Early education

 Ernest Element was born in Wolverhampton and educated at Ocker Hill School, Dudley.
 He studied at Birmingham School of Music with Arthur Hytch and later with Paul Beard, Henry Holst and Carl Flesch, he was awarded the Carl Flesch prize.
-He was tutored many pupils including Howard Davis who went on to lead his own quartet.
+He tutored many pupils including Howard Davis who led the Alberni String Quartet.

 Orchestral involvement

 He played the Elgar Violin Concerto in the old BSM buildings to Elgar himself.

 With Herbert Downes he played Bach's Concerto for Two Violins in D minor at the Students' Twenty-Eighth Annual Orchestral and Vocal Concert in Birmingham Town Hall on Wednesday 12 June 1929.

 He was deputy leader of the BBC Midland Orchestra and was offered the deputy leadership of the London Philharmonic Orchestra under Sir Thomas Beecham.
 He declined and became leader of the second violins.

 For nine years he was a member of the Philharmonia String Quartet with Henry Holst, Herbert Downes and Anthony Pini.
 The Quartet recorded, travelled frequently and were the first musicians to venture behind the Iron Curtain after the war, playing in the British Embassy in Prague in 1947.
 William Walton accompanied them.

-Musicians from the BBC Midland Orchestra were posted to regional orchestras after the outbreak of war and he was moved to Manchester and played with the BBC Northern and Halle Orchestras, he also joined the Lawrence Turner quartet.
+Musicians from the BBC Midland Orchestra were posted to regional orchestras after the outbreak of war and he was moved to Manchester and played with the BBC Northern and Halle Orchestras; he also joined the Laurance Turner quartet.

 In 1928 he joined the City of Birmingham Orchestra under Dr Adrian Boult, as No.3 in the second violins.
 When Boult was invited to go to London to found the BBC Symphony Orchestra in 1930, the new man at the helm of the CBO, Leslie Heward, promoted Ernest to Deputy Leader, to sit alongside Paul Beard.
 He remained there until he left in 1940 on his move to Manchester.
-George Welden persuaded him to re-join the CBO in 1944 when it went full-time towards the end of the World War II.
+George Weldon persuaded him to re-join the CBO in 1944 when it went full-time towards the end of the World War II.
 He stayed until March 1946 when ever-increasing demands were made on him for teaching and quartet playing.